3. Cogent Installation Guide¶

 There are three ways of building the Cogent compiler:

-• Makefile (simple, but can be fragile)
+- Makefile (simple, but can be fragile)

-• Cabal (more advanced)
+- Cabal (more advanced)

-• Stack (simple, more robust)
+- Stack (simple, more robust)

 Detailed instructions for each of them are given below:

 3.2.3.2.
-Build with Makefile (simple, but can be fragile)
+Build with Makefile (simple, but can be fragile)¶

-• To configure, edit config.mk.
+- To configure, edit config.mk.
 The default values should work for most people.

-• Change the flags for building Cogent in that file.
+cogentfolder, and then rename it tocabal.config. - Change the flags for building Cogent in that file.

-• Run make or make dev.
+makeormake dev.
 The latter builds Cogent instead of installing it, which is more suitable for developers.

 For more info, run make help.

 3.2.3.3.
-Build with Cabal (more advanced)
+Build with Cabal (more advanced)¶

 3.2.4.
-Test your installation
+Test your installation¶

-1. Test files are in cogent/tests.
-Run make with relevant targets.
+- Test files are in cogent/tests.

-• make tests runs the entire test suite, which is not what you would like to do in most cases, as it also tests some Isabelle/HOL proofs, which will take very long time.
+make testsruns the entire test suite, which is not what you would like to do in most cases, as it also tests some Isabelle/HOL proofs, which will take very long time.make test-compilertests many of the compiler phases without involving Isabelle.- There are individual tests that can be triggered by

-1. Cogent compiler also comes with a small unit-test module.
+- Cogent compiler also comes with a small unit-test module.
 To run that, do this:

 $> cabal configure --enable-tests